Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 I'm going with the mass resurrection theory, because it fits the Christian allegory that is laced throughout the plot.
 First comes Armageddon, and then comes the Resurrection.

 What makes it especially bad is how it is simultaneously deserved and unfair, seeing in Birth By Sleep how with their hearts they're nice people all 'round, and then seeing the apathetic and amoral stuff they did as Organization members that made killing them necessary.
-Not to mention the fact that they were literally kamikaze-ing and moral event horizon for a lie, that Kingdom Hearts would give them hearts, rather than the truth that it was to give Xemnas power and memory.
-You feel bad that they die, and at the same time also bad that you're not paying enough attention to the innocents who suffered, and also bad for the Organization for the fact that most of 'em were hurting innocents over a lie Xemnas and Xigbar were telling, and so on.
+Not to mention the fact that they were literally kamikaze-ing and crossing the moral event horizon for a lie, that Kingdom Hearts would give them hearts, rather than the truth that it was to give Xemnas power and memory.
+You feel bad that they die, and at the same time also bad that you're not paying enough attention to the innocents who suffered, and also bad for the Organization for the fact that most of them were hurting innocents over a lie Xemnas and Xigbar were telling, and so on.
 No matter what perspective you take on them (and there are several dozen possible perspectives), it leaves the viewer depressed.

 Putting it simple, everyone in Organization XIII deserves a huge, comforting hug.
 After they get their hearts back and/or are informed of having been deceived, obviously, if you did it before they'd just take it as an opening to knock your heart out and/or use you as a weapon against their enemies.